shivammavihs/NammaMetro/README.md

 Program will return the route in list and fare in the console.

+Note: Kindly run LoginSignup.py to trigger the program.

 input variables:
 userid            #for user id password          #for password